Raoul Bellanova

-Raoul Bellanova (born 17 May 2000) is an Italian professional footballer who plays as a right-back or right wing-back for Serie A club Atalanta and the Italy national team.
+Raoul Bellanova (born 17 May 2000) is an Italian professional footballer who plays as a right wing-back for Serie A club Atalanta and the Italy national team.

 Club career

 Bordeaux

 In July 2019, Bellanova was officially presented as a Bordeaux player.
 On 10 August 2019, he made his debut in senior football, starting in the opening match of the 2019–20 Ligue 1 season against Angers.
 Having made several positioning mistakes that led to three goals from his right flank, he was subbed off 63 minutes into the game by the team's coach Paulo Sousa.

 Loan moves to Atalanta and Pescara

 On 30 January 2020, Bellanova joined Atalanta on a 1.5-year loan with an option to purchase.
 He made his Serie A debut on 14 July in a 6–2 victory against Brescia.

 On 24 September 2020, Atalanta loaned him to Serie B club Pescara.

 Cagliari

 On 31 August 2021, he joined Cagliari on loan with an option-to-buy.
 On 31 May 2022, Cagliari exercised their option to sign the player permanently.